 - Transfer records from Nursery

 - Foundation stage profile and pre-profile

 - Year 1 Phonics screening check

-- Little Wandle Letters & Sounds Revised Assessment data
+- Phonics Tracker online assessment tool

 - Year 2 & 6 SATs

 - Termly assessments fed into the school assessment tracker on SIMS

 - Reading Records

 - Guided Reading Records

 - Opportunities are provided for unaided writing which again forms evidence to support our assessment judgements.

+- Using 'Cold' and 'Warm' writes to assess the progress of the children from starting point to an end point within a specific genre of writing.